samliu/fishing/saltwater_bait.md

 ## Dead Bait

 * Mackerel is fish that gets very bloody.
 If you catch some mackerel (easiest using a [sabiki rig](https://www.amazon.com/Assorted-Freshwater-Saltwater-Interlock-Connector/dp/B00QLG01XI/ref=sr_1_3?s=sporting-goods&ie=UTF8&qid=1468821772&sr=1-3&keywords=sabiki+rig)) you can chum the water by cutting their heads off and throwing them back in.
 You can also use them as live bait.
+* Sand crabs, which can be found on the beach if you dig around.
 * Jacksmelt can be quartered and you can use a piece on a hook.
 The head is great apparently; beware tails because sometimes big fish (stripers) will nibble at the tail first and be more cautious.